 I love walking into donut shops and seeing all the pretty colors and fun toppings.
 For a while, I’ve been wanting to make a healthier version at home.

 This fun donut recipe is made with almond and coconut flours to keep them grain free, and the best part — the delicious (and beautiful toppings!).
-I’ve used toasted coconut, chopped pecans, and delicious organic dried fruit from Fruit Bliss.
+I’ve used toasted coconut, chopped pecans, and delicious organic dried fruit.

 - Almond flour